aurelatioukpe/GitHub-Profile/README.md

 - My name is Aurel, but you can also call me by my nickname "Traffy".
 - In short, I'm just a guy who really loves programming but also computers in general (maybe also a lazy guy who stays in his room to geek out, it all depends on your point of view).
-- My ultimate goal is to combine these two loves of my life, programming and video games, to become a gamedev.
+- My ultimate goal is to combine these two loves of my life : programming and video games, to become a gamedev.

 # My skills
 ### Programming Languages